Cloud-style services to improve insight no matter the domain

 “In a chaotic environment, operators need to be able to make split-second informed decisions,” Biggs said.
 “We can put our processor on something and do inference tasks.
 But tying all this together and being able to do this on that extreme edge compute environment is the key to Edge Services.”

-To learn more about our Edge Services and contact our experts, view our fact sheet.
+To learn more about our Tactical Virtual Assistant and contact our experts about SAIC Edge Services, view our fact sheet.